blockspacer/fuchsia-cobalt/README.md

 *ObservationBatch*.
 Multiple ObservationBatches are stored in an Envelope.
 Envelopes are sent via gRPC from the *Encoder* to the *Shuffler*.

-### algorithms
-This directory contains the implementations of Cobalt's privacy- preserving algorithms.
-This code is linked into both the Encoder, which uses it to encode Observations, and the ReportMaster, which uses it to decode Observations.

 ### build
 This directory contains GN files needed for building Cobalt.
 Most of these files should be similar if not identical to the associated file in the Fuchsia